 - Improve the experience for those affected by lung cancer by ensuring care and treatment pathways are as speedy and efficient as possible

-Members of Wakefield’s Health and Wellbeing Board have already agreed the proposals put forward by Professor Sean Duffy – Clinical Lead for the West Yorkshire and Harrogate Cancer Alliance.
+In January 2018, members of Wakefield’s Health and Wellbeing Board (HWBB) agreed the proposals put forward by Professor Sean Duffy – Clinical Lead for the West Yorkshire and Harrogate Cancer Alliance.
 The Wakefield Health and Wellbeing Board brings together key organisations to oversee the plans for improving the health and wellbeing of the people of Wakefield.
-Tobacco control is one of the three key priorities for the Board.
-Read the press release here.
+Read the January 2018 press release here.

 Professor Duffy has also presented to a development session of the Bradford Health and Wellbeing Board and discussions are continuing regarding next steps.